keckj/3d/README.md

 ##Executing:
 - Execute the generated binary (`main` by default) at the root of the projet.
 - Hit `<Enter>` to launch animation and enjoy !
-- You can move around with classical QGLViewer keys.
+- You can move around with standard QGLViewer keys.

 ##Required libraries: